OmarAnwar19/COMP3005_Final_Project_OmarAnwar_101256159/README.md

 - **Error Handling**: The application uses error handling to ensure that users receive helpful error messages when something goes wrong.
 This helps to prevent frustration and confusion when using the application.
 - **Session Management**: The application uses session management to ensure that users remain logged in as they navigate the application.
 This means that users don't have to log in every time they visit a new page, which makes the application more convenient to use.
 - **Additional User Functions**: The application includes additional user functions which are not required by the project spec, such as increased administrative staff functions, and the ability for members to modify their cart for bookings.

+These features represent significant additional effort, accounting for more than 10% of the overall project workload.
+They also introduce innovative elements to the system, such as a fully functional web application with server-side session management, and a responsive design that adapts to different screen sizes.
+These features are not only functional, but also add significant value to the system, making it more user-friendly and accessible, while meeting all the requirements of the project spec.

 ## Running the Application